CYBERSECURE CODER (CSC) Training Course

 .NET, C# and ASP.NET Security Development

-- Master the use of various security features within the .NET development environment
+- Master the utilization of various security features within the .NET development environment

-- Acquire practical experience with security testing tools
+- Acquire practical expertise in using security testing tools

 - Stay informed about recent vulnerabilities affecting .NET and ASP.NET

-- Access resources and further reading on secure coding practices
+- Access valuable resources and further reading materials on secure coding practices

 Audience